 Regardless of the numbers presented above, the suspension periods listed in N.J.A.C.
 13:19-10.2 and N.J.A.C.
 13:19-10.6 are not written in stone.
 When “good cause” is shown, the MVC can adjust the suspension period.
 Factors that the MVC considers are the person's driving record, prior warnings or driver improvement program attendance, maturity and any other aggravating or mitigating factor.

-Allan Marain and Norman Epting, Jr. are skilled and experienced New Jersey lawyers.
-They represent drivers with MVC difficulties.
-If you are faced with a scheduled suspension on account of points (or, for that matter, for any reason), call them.
-They can help.
+Allan Marain is a skilled and experienced New Jersey lawyer.
+He represents drivers with MVC difficulties.
+If you are faced with a scheduled suspension on account of points (or, for that matter, for any reason), call him.
+He can help.

 CDL OAL Medical Issues Medical--CDL Restorations Points Revoked List Ticket